Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

         ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

-Once you are under 50 bytes, change the file name and use netcat to connect to the server and test your shellcode.
+Once you are under 50 bytes, change the file name back to '/flg.txt' and use netcat to connect to the server and test your shellcode.

 - mov rdi, 'flag.txt' => mov rdi, '/flg.txt'